Behaviour-Analytics/moodle-block_behaviour/README.md

 Installation:

-Behaviour Analytics installs as any other block would, from a zip file through the Moodle interface for installing new plugins.
-It can also be installed by copying the plugin files into a behaviour directory within the blocks directory.
+Behaviour Analytics can be installed directly from the Moodle plugin directory by navigating to Site administration -> Plugins -> Install plugins and searching for Behaviour Analytics.
+It can also be installed from a downloaded zip file or by copying the plugin files into the blocks/behaviour directory.

 Post-installation set-up: